Sore Throat In Detail

 If your Māori or Pacific child or teen has any sore throat, please take them to your family doctor or school clinic for a throat swab.
 Your child may need 10 days of antibiotics for a suspected strep throat to prevent rheumatic fever.

 If your child with a sore throat is not Māori or Pacific, they have a low risk of developing rheumatic fever.
 Sore throats are usually viral.
-Most children with a sore throat do not need any tests but your child may have a throat swab to rule out a strep throat.
+Most children with a sore throat do not need any tests.

 You should see a doctor urgently if your child has: